 About 81% of the world's biggest earthquakes occur along the Pacific earthquake belt nicknamed the "Ring of Fire," part of which runs up the West Coast from Southern California to Alaska, according to the U.S. Geological Survey.
-But quakes do happen in other parts of the U.S., such as two that occurred last year.
-One was centered in Virginia, and another in Oklahoma, which was that state's largest earthquake in modern times, according to the Oklahoma Geological Survey.
+But quakes do happen in other parts of the U.S., such as the earthquake centered in Virginia that damaged the Washington Monument in 2011, and another that same year in Oklahoma, which was the state's largest earthquake in modern times.

 "That's its own disaster waiting to happen," says Glenn Pomeroy, CEO of the California Earthquake Authority, a nonprofit, privately funded insurer set up by the state government.

-Here are five things to know about obtaining and benefiting from earthquake insurance.
+Here are five things to know about earthquake insurance.

-No conventional homeowners policy covers direct damage from Earth movement, which includes earthquakes, landslides and sinkholes, says Chris Hackett, director of personal lines policy at the Property Casualty Insurers Association of America.
-Homeowners interested in getting earthquake coverage will either need to see if their current insurer offers a rider on their homeowners policy or search for a separate policy altogether.
+Conventional homeowners policies don't cover direct damage from earth movement, which includes earthquakes, landslides and sinkholes, says Chris Hackett, director of personal lines policy at the Property Casualty Insurers Association of America.
+Homeowners wanting earthquake coverage must see if their current insurer offers a rider on their homeowners policy or search for a separate policy altogether.

 Earthquake coverage is offered by major insurers including State Farm, Travelers and Liberty Mutual.
-The Insurance Information Institute reports that the largest writer of earthquake insurance is the California Earthquake Authority, or CEA, created after insurers fled the state following the 1994 earthquake in Northridge that caused $10 billion in losses.
+The Insurance Information Institute reports that the largest writer of earthquake insurance is the California Earthquake Authority, or CEA, created after insurers fled the state following the 1994 earthquake in Northridge that caused more than $15 billion in losses.

 Earthquake insurance premiums could exceed the cost of your homeowners policy in high-risk regions, the CEA's Pomeroy says.
-His agency's rates for annual coverage in California average about $4.50 per $1,000 of coverage, while premiums in lower-risk states can cost a fraction of that, as little as 50 cents per $1,000.
+Annual coverage rates in California average about $1.75 per $1,000 of coverage, while premiums in lower-risk states can cost as little as 50 cents per $1,000.

 Don't Settle for a High Premium

 If the price for earthquake insurance is daunting, there are ways to reduce costs.
-For example, the CEA offers a 5% discount to California residents who retrofit their existing homes to make them more shake-resistant, Pomeroy says.
+For example, the CEA offers a 5% discount to California residents who retrofit their existing homes to make them less prone to shake damage, Pomeroy says.
 Such improvements include bolting or bracing the structure to the foundation.
-Homes built after 1979, when stricter building codes were enacted across the state, may also get lower premiums.
+Homes built after 1979, when stricter building codes were enacted across the state, generally draw lower premiums.

 Insurers may offer lower premiums on wood-frame homes versus ones made of brick or masonry, says Hackett.
 Frame homes typically can withstand shaking better, whereas brick or masonry homes aren't able to flex with the movement and can crack.